4K

 The unheard benefits of seaweed

-From France to Chile, this film investigates kelp’s history and economic and scientific potential to build a new type of sustainable agriculture, maintain biodiversity or fight global warming.
+From France to Chile, this film investigates kelp’s history and economic and scientific potential to build a new type of sustainable agriculture, maintain biodiversity, or fight global warming.

 KOMODO, SEX AND DRAGONS 52’